HospitalRun/hospitalrun-server/README.md

 In order to run `hospitalrun-server`  you need to set the correct environment variables.
 Since [dotenv](https://www.npmjs.com/package/dotenv) is already included, it is just matter of renaming `.env.example` file to `.env`: this file include all of the mandatory defaults.

 ## Development Database
 This project uses [pouchdb-server](https://www.npmjs.com/package/pouchdb-server) for development and you, as contributor, don't need to provide your own CouchDB instance.
-Upon first run of the `dev` script (`npm run dev` or `yarn dev`), a new `data` folder will be created inside the `./db` folder.
+Upon first run of the `dev` script (`npm run dev`), a new `data` folder will be created inside the `./db` folder.
 The database credentials are: `username: dev` and `password: dev`.
 The file `./db/config.json` contains the DB's configuration: you can change it if you want, but please don't commit any changes to it.

 **Note: PouchDB-server is meant to be use only during development.
 Please don't deploy any production/testing HospitalRun instances on it.
 For production deployments please follow the deployment guide.**

 ## Tests
 Every code additions or fixs on the existing code, has to be tested.
 This project uses [node-tap](https://node-tap.org/) as test runner.
-To run all tests use `npm run test` or `yarn test`.
+To run all tests use `npm run test`.

 ## How to commit

 This repo uses [Conventional Commits](https://www.conventionalcommits.org/).
 [Commitizen](https://github.com/commitizen/cz-cli) is mandatory for making proper commits.
-Once you have staged your changes, can run `npm run commit` or `yarn commit` from the root directory in order to commit following our standards.
+Once you have staged your changes, can run `npm run commit` from the root directory in order to commit following our standards.

 # Documentation
 ## DataBase